 Filtration was done in three steps.
-First the gelatine extract was filtered through cloth cut from a GAF filter bag (GAF NMO-100-P01S-60L), then through an approximately 1 cm thick layer of diatomaceous earth (Dicalite 4200) and finally through a Schenk AF1000 pre-prepared filter sheet.
+First the gelatine extract was filtered through cloth cut from a GAF filter bag (GAF NMO-100-P01S-60L), then through an approximately 1 cm thick layer of diatomaceous earth (Dicalite 4200 and Dicalite speedflow) and finally through a Schenk AF1000 pre-prepared filter sheet.

-After each filtration the filter was filled with a hypo chlorite solution containing 20.000 ppm free chlorine which was held for 1 hour.
-The filter was then washed 5 times with hot water.
-The O-rings of the filter were replaced by new ones be fore each next filtration.
+After each filtration, the filter unit was filled with a hypo chlorite solution containing 20,000 ppm free chlorine which was held for 1 hour.
+The filter was the washed 5 times with water.
+The O-rings of the filter were replaced with new ones before the next filtration.